 There is no one-size-fits-all answer to this question, as the coaching process is different for everyone.
-However, most life coaching careers start by completing a coaching program or training course.
+However, most life coaching topic ideas and careers start by completing a coaching program or training course.
 Additionally, many coaches have years of experience in their field before becoming a coach.

 What is the difference between life coaching and career coaching?